 Here is a list of 7 items that most of our renters don’t know about us; but should.

 A quick example of this is a property we owned that developed a small leak between the toilet and the floor.
 When we did our semi-annual inspection, the floor had deteriorated in a short 6 months to where it was dangerous to walk into the bathroom.
 The tenant said that they “Didn’t want to bother us and besides they had the other bathroom in the house they could use!”
-What could have been a fix that cost a few bucks ended up costing us a couple thousand dollars.
+What could have been a fix that cost a few bucks ended up costing us a couple of thousand dollars.

 Whatever side of the rental situation you are on, a good understanding of the duties and obligations of each side is paramount for a great relationship.
 Each side should also be willing to carry out their part of the agreement.
 Good communications between each of the parties are also essential to make the relationship a win-win.